boltDeployments

 See Deployment Balance Points to analyze server placement in real time, at scale.

-Server score strategy uses Edgegap’s patented placement methodology, which optimizes placement of servers for each match individually.
-Our system performs non-intrusive telemetry to approximate each player’s network proximity to our server locations, and chooses the server which aims for:
+Server score strategy uses Edgegap’s patented methodology, which optimizes placement of servers for each match individually.
+Performs non-intrusive telemetry to approximate each player’s network proximity to our server locations and choose the server which delivers best:

 • responsiveness - provides lowest ping for all players on average,